thib1984/pypodo/README.md

 - `pypodo tag new_tag 1 2` : add the tag '_new_tag_' to the first and second task

 - `pypodo tag` : display all tags of the todolist

 - `pypodo untag new_tag 1` : remove tag '_new_tag_' from the first task

 - `pypodo untag new_tag 1 2` : remove the tag '_new_tag_' to the first and second task

 - `pypodo untag` : display all tasks without tags

 - `pypodo sort` : reorder all tasks by index

 - `pypodo backup` : backup the actual .todo in a backup folder with a name suffixed by a timestamp

 - `pypodo find "t.*he"` : filter the todolist on the parameter (regex format)

+- `pypodo crypt admin` : crypt the todolist in the ~/.todo.crypt file with key "admin"

+- `pypodo crypt` : crypt the todolist in the ~/.todo.crypt file with key in the config file SYSTEM.key

+- `pypodo decrypt admin` : decrypt the crypted todolist in the ~/.todo.decrypt file with key "admin"

+- `pypodo decrypt` : decrypt the crypted todolist in the ~/.todo.decrypt file with key in the config file SYSTEM.key

 - `pypodo help` : display help message